AshwiniJogbhat/dependency-miner-pm4py/README.md

-# Creating Sound Precise models using Association rules learning
+# Creating Precise Models by Discovering Long-term Dependencies in Process Trees

 Given a log path and set of parameters, the dependency-miner algorithm is responsible for discovering long-term dependencies between the events and results into a precise Petri net which include mined dependencies.
 Added rules and evaluation metrics are computed and returned.